abhishekmj303/ytm2spt/README.md

 ### Spotify Developer Account

+**Why?**

+By setting up a Developer account and creating your own credentials (like keys), you are ensuring that the app connects to your account in a safe way without sharing your login details with anyone.
+It gives you full control over what the app can access and helps keep your Spotify account secure.

 1. Create a new app: https://developer.spotify.com/dashboard
 2. Set "Redirect URI" to `http://localhost:8888/callback`
    ![Spotify create new app](media/spotify_create_app.png)